 The IASB issued an amendment to IAS 16, Property, Plant and Equipment to prohibit the deducting from property, plant and equipment amounts received from selling items produced while preparing an asset for its intended use.
 Instead, sales proceeds and its related costs must be recognized in profit or loss.
-The amendment will require companies to distinguish between costs associated with producing and selling items before the item of property, plant and equipment is available for use and costs associated with making the item of property, plant and equipment available for its intended use.
+The amendment will require companies to distinguish between costs associated with producing and selling items before the item of property, plant and equipment is available for use and costs associated with making the item of property, plant, and equipment available for its intended use.
 The amendment is effective for annual periods beginning on or after January 1, 2022, with earlier application permitted.
-The extent of the impact of adoption of this standard has not yet been determined.
+The amendment was adopted on January 1, 2022, and there was no impact to the Company's financial statements.